 Discover what's new in the main feed

-To save an item for later, select the star on an item to add it to your Favorites.
+• To save an item for later, select the star on an item to add it to your Favorites.

-Some item types let you react, comment, or share from the feed.
+• Some item types let you react, comment, or share from the feed.
 Select the relevant icon on the item.

 View information about a colleague and their activity

-You can hover over a person’s name or photo on an item to see their profile card and their contact information.
+You can hover over a person’s name or photo on an item to see their profile card and contact information.

 To find more information and activity related to a colleague:

-Click a name or photo in the main feed, or
+• Select a name or photo in the main feed, or

 The larger profile card in feed shows a person’s profile information at the top, and relevant information, activity and content that’s shared with you further down.
-Learn more about profile cards.
+Learn more about profile cards

-To go back to the main feed, select All from the left menu.
+• To go back to the main feed, select All from the left menu.

 Get back to your own documents and activity

 Select My activity below your photo/name in the upper right corner to go to your own feed page.
-Use this page to get back to your own documents and activity, such as files you’ve updated recently, upcoming meetings, and meeting recordings of meetings you were invited to.
+Use this page to get back to your own documents and activity, such as files you’ve updated recently, upcoming meetings, and recordings of meetings you were invited to.
 You can also update your own profile from here.

 Influence what and who you see by following people

 You can choose to follow people you're interested in to see more from them.
-You’ll always only see content you have access to.
+You’ll only see content you have access to.
 You can follow colleagues from the Connect pane, or from someone's profile card in the feed.

 To see who you follow and who follows you, select My network from the left menu.